sherkoo/sherkoo.github.io/pages/about.md

 I am always looking for new opportunities to challenge myself and grow as a designer.
 If you have a project that you think I would be a good fit for, I'd love to hear from you!

+## Writing
+I like to explore the intersection between philosophy and design ["found here"](/articles).
+I am fascinated by the idea that the principles of design can be applied not only to objects but also to our lives and how we think about the world around us.
+Through my writing, I aim to blend philosophical concepts with design principles to create thought-provoking pieces that challenge readers to think differently about the world.
+I believe that by examining the design of our lives, we can create more meaningful and fulfilling experiences.

 ## Books that made an impact on me
 ![](/pages/books.png)